pours per form per day / production

 Embeds (lifters, etc.) can be attached for formwork prior to pouring.

-Embeds cannot be added due to intensity of vibratory force.
+Embeds cannot be added due to the intensity of vibratory force.

 Mixes

-Must use smaller coarse aggregates to reduce wear on equipment.
+Must use smaller, coarse aggregates to reduce wear on the equipment.
 Also uses higher percentage of sand.

 Post pour openings